sharkdp/dbg-macro/README.md

 ## Installation

-To make this actually useful, the `dbg.h` header has to be available from all kinds of different places and in all kinds of environments.
+To actually make this actually, the `dbg.h` header should to be available from all kinds of different places and in all kinds of environments.
 The quick & dirty way is to actually copy the header file to `/usr/include` or to clone the repository and symlink `dbg.h` to `/usr/include/dbg.h`.
 ``` bash